zimle/notes/docker.md

 ## Move docker-desktop-data to another device on Windows with WSL2

-This receipe is taken from [kimcuonthenet](https://dev.to/kimcuonthenet/move-docker-desktop-data-distro-out-of-system-drive-4cg2) resp.
+This recipe is taken from [kimcuonthenet](https://dev.to/kimcuonthenet/move-docker-desktop-data-distro-out-of-system-drive-4cg2) resp.
 [Stackoverflow](https://stackoverflow.com/questions/40465979/change-docker-native-images-location-on-windows-10-pro)

 1. Quit Docker/Docker-Desktop
 2. Open `powershell` or `cmd` and execute `wsl --shutdown`